alessandroooo/optimization/_posts/2025-12-25-performance0.md

 <a href="https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/Comments.html">Hints</a>
 should be treated with suspicion.
 The general rule is to not use them.
 There are even undocumented hints in Oracle SQL, such as **materialize**, which can be used to persist intermediate results of a complicated query.

-###Data modelling
+### Data modelling

 Among other things, data modelling concerns the choice of data structures used to persist the data, before it is retrieved.
-There should be a feedback loop from the observed usage patterns to data modelling.
+There should be a feedback loop from the observed patterns of data retrieval to data modelling.
 In Oracle, the column usage patterns are stored in the undocumented table **SYS.COL_USAGE$**, which can be used to gain insights.

 #### Small data is good data
+At the column level small data types should be preferred.
+At the row level, normalization reduces redundancies present in the table data, but increases the number of tables.

 #### Partitioning
 <a href="https://docs.oracle.com/en/database/oracle/oracle-database/19/vldbg/partition-concepts.html">Partitions</a> divide a table into smaller pieces.